DeveloperSkip to main content

 Server Setup

-The fleet-telemetry server must be running on a server exposed to the public internet.
+The Fleet Telemetry server must be running on a server exposed to the public internet.
 The GitHub repository has source code and examples of running the server.

 Vehicle Setup